chase-moskal/dbmage/readme.md

 ### dbmage makes our apps database-agnostic

-dbmage provides our apps with a straightforward interface to communicate with the database. dbmage is designed to be compatible with both nosql and sql databases. at the moment, we've only implemented the `mongodb` driver (though a `postgres` driver would be an awesome contribution).
+dbmage provides our apps with a straightforward interface to communicate with the database. dbmage is designed to be compatible with both nosql and sql databases. at the moment, we've only implemented the `mongo` driver (though a `postgres` driver would be an awesome contribution).

 the memory driver allows us to fully emulate our database, which is very useful for writing good tests. in each test, we can pass our app a dbmage database which uses the memory driver.